dokterkats/katDB/README.md

 Message Dokterkat#7493 with the games you used on your Kat device that are from Steam or Oculus with the following information:
 1. Game Name.
 2. Date last tested.
 3. Anything worth noting.
+(Workarounds, ingame-settings etc.)
 4. The game needs a joystick press to sprint.
 5. The game posses a big open world/worlds.
 6. The the game has a realistic walking speed.
+(If no, was it too fast or too slow?)
 7. The game works with the decoupled head/body walking direction.
+8. What platfrom did you test the game on.
+(Steam/Oculus)
+9. Which Kat VR Product did you test the game on.
+(Loco/C1/C2/etc.)

 I will then update the spreadsheet myself.